-Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program should never pay deductibles, copayments or coinsurance.
+Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program should never pay deductibles, copayments, or coinsurance.
 Be sure to show your proof of Medicaid or QMB eligibility to your provider, if applicable.
-If you think that you are being asked to pay improperly, contact Member Services.

 Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?